Your digestive system breaks food down into separate nutrients that fuel your body.

-The duodenum is the first part of your small intestine.
-It comes off of your stomach.
+The duodenum is the first part of your small intestine and is connected to your stomach.
 Food and liquid leave your stomach and go into your duodenum to continue being digested.
 Digestive juices from your pancreas and bile (a green fluid that helps digest fat) from your gallbladder come into your duodenum through small tubes called ducts.
 These juices help break down food and also neutralize stomach acid.
 The walls of the small intestine make chemicals called enzymes that also help digest food.

 The jejunum and ileum are the 2nd and 3rd parts of the small intestine.
 They absorb nutrients.

 The walls of the small intestine are lined with muscles that contract to push food along.